ALib C++ Library

 Now, a new entry can have two effects:

-• Either the new message is "overwriting" the meaning of an exception and this way changing the overall exception code,
+• Either the new message is changing the meaning of an exception, or

-• or the new message extends the existing meaning of an exception by adding detail information to the exception.
-Such detail information is generally information that only the "caller" of a method that caused the exception can add from it's context.
+• the new message extends the existing meaning of an exception by adding detail information to the exception.

 While this sounds complicated, it is not: the whole class is not much more than a list of objects of type Message and the exception information passed with the constructor of the class, simply becomes the first entry in the list.
 Each new message, regardless if the message changes the meaning of the exception or extends it with detail information, is simply appended to the list of entries.
 The exception just keeps track of the most recent entry that changed the meaning, while the overall order of message entries is always kept intact.